 - Add sugar and beat until light and fluffy.

-- Transfer cake batter to prepared baking pan (the batter will be thick); spreading it evenly over the pan.
+- Transfer the cake batter to the prepared baking pan (the batter will be thick); spread it evenly over the pan.

-- Cool cake in dish on rack at least 30 minutes.
+- Cool the cake in the pan on a cooling rack for at least 30 minutes.
 Dust with powdered sugar and cut into squares to serve.

 Tips + Notes